Australians to get vote on legalizing same-sex marriage, PM says

 Postal vote would begin September 12

-If the plebiscite is passed, Cormann said the vote would be held on November 25.

-Alternatively, if the government chooses to hold a national postal vote, Cormann said the ballots would hopefully start being delivered on September 12, for a decision by November 12.
+If the government chooses to hold a national postal vote, Cormann said he hoped the ballots would start being delivered on September 12, for a decision by November 12.

 Australia is one of only a few English-speaking countries where same-sex marriage is not legal, lagging behind the United Kingdom, Canada, South Africa and the United States.